-Hello!
-My name is Alaia Snell, and I am a Junior with a double major in English Literature and Economics and a double minor in Spanish and History.
-This will be my third year at UNT and my third year on the Moot Court Team.
+Hey, there!
+My name is Alaia Snell, and I am a senior with a double major in English Literature and Economics, a double minor in Spanish and History, and a certificate in Latino(a) and Mexican American Studies.
+This will be my fourth year on the Moot Court Team and second term as President.
 I am incredibly proud to be part of this exceptional group of students and scholars and am looking forward to what next season has in store for our nationally ranked organization.
-In my free time, I enjoy collecting books and plants, instant film photography, and traveling.
 After graduation, I am planning to attend graduate school and pursue a PhD in English.
-Please reach out if you have questions or are interested in joining us!
+Don't hesitate to reach out if you have questions or are interested in joining us!

 If you are interested in trying out for the team, be sure to reach out to an executive for help with understanding case law, developing your argument, and refining your presentation.